desmondmullen/blamazon/README.md

 # blamazon

-**Blamazon. copy copy copy**
+**Blamazon is an Amazon.com-like storefront demonstrating SQL skills.
+I created this for the Coding Boot Camp at UNC-Chapel Hill in March 2019.
+The assignment called for very basic features which approximated retail business logic for customers, managers, and supervisors.
+I took the assignment further and created real business logic that could be extended to a true, funcioning retail site.**

 # Features
 In addition to the basic functions of [the assignment](homework_instructions.md), this app does the following:

 ### ADDITIONAL FEATURES:
-* copy copy copy
+* All item views allow line selection using arrow keys and `[return]`.
+* Fully-functional shopping cart:
     * If guest has put items in his/her cart and then decides to create an account, the items are transferred to the new account's cart and removed from the guest cart.
     * Any items left in guest carts are cleared on Exit from the program.
     * Any items left in user carts are, of course, retained on Exit.
+    * Items in user carts persist until user completes Checkout.
+* Real user authentication.
+Passwords are not presently hashed but real user names and passwords are required and are checked against the database.
+* Login and logout allow multiple users to access the site.
+This feature is reflected in the real world, but is especially valuable for testing/reviewing the use of this program.
+* The assignment called for separate JavaScript files for user, manager, and adminstrator/supervisor.
+In my implementation, login and user authentication allow users with any privilege level (user, manager, administrator) to login *from the same prompt* to access their privilege-appropriate account.
+* Administrator/supervisors can create user, manager, or administrator accounts.
+* Guests can create a user account to keep their cart data from session-to-session, and in a future implementation to keep additional info like credit card and contact info.
+* Managers and administrator/supervisors can optionally view the site at any privilege value below their own, allowing access and review of information from those other "points of view".
+* Managers and adminstrators/supervisors can even add items to their cart and checkout when viewing the site as a user.
+* Managers can easily adjust inventory levels from any item view.
+* The assignment called for an "overhead_costs" field to mimic net profit calculations.
+In my implementation, I created realistic item costs in addition to the price-to-customer called for in the assignment.
+This allows real profit calculations on sales.
+* Administator/supervisors can use `View Sales by Department` to display a table of sales data with details of each item (quantity sold, cost, retail price, and profit subtotals) and totals for each department.

 ### SCREENSHOTS:
 01. `node blamazon` brings up the initial view: